Volunteering at NACC

-- be part of the arts scene in YK?
+- play an important part in the arts scene in YK?

 - give back to the community in a creative and fun environment?

 As a not-for-profit, the NACC relies heavily on the support and volunteer hours of our community members.
-We have a large base of approximately 100 volunteers, and require at least four volunteers per event to receive tickets, usher patrons to their seats, run our concession, and provide excellent service to our guests.
+We have a large base of approximately 100 volunteers and require at least six volunteers per event to receive tickets, usher patrons to their seats, run our concession, and provide excellent service to our guests.
 We are very appreciative of the support that we receive.
-In return we encourage our volunteers to stay and enjoy the show once their volunteer duties are completed.
+In return, we encourage our volunteers to stay and enjoy the show once their volunteer duties are completed.

 1 – THANK YOU